BrandonXLF/commit-with-date/README.md

 ### Default values

-Uses the same default dates as git uses for standard commits, amending, rebasing, and merging.
+Much effort has been made to use the same default dates as git uses for standard commits, amending, rebasing, and merging.

 ### Preset dates